Ninetalesgh/dndcampaign/vault/database/spells.md

 You attempt to tear forth secrets from the mind of a [Frightened](conditions.md#frightened) creature within range, forcing it to make an INT Save.
 On a failure, the target takes 10d6 Psychic damage and you learn whichever secret the target most wants to conceal from you.
 On a success, the target takes half as much damage and can choose what information it reveals to you.
-At Higher Levels.
-The damage increases by 1d6 for each spell slot level above 4.
+**Using a Higher-Level Spell Slot.** The damage increases by 1d6 for each spell slot level above 4.
 - **Classes**: Bard, Cleric, Paladin, Warlock *(Source: CS)*